ioccc-src/winner/1989/paul/README.md

 ## Judges' remarks:

-The author's comments is a detailed program explanation and spoiler.
+The author's comments contains detailed deobfuscation information.
 If you want a real challenge, don't read any further and try to understand the program via the source.